cpowel10/Escape_The__Web_CAPSTONE/README.md

 # Escape_The__Web_CAPSTONE

-This is agame, made in the Unity game engine and using C# code.
+This is a game, made in the Unity game engine and using C# code.
 The game will be about the player going through different levels, based on different parts of the "dark web" as well as at least one level based on the normal, accessable internet.
 Level one, for example is based on the "Silk Road", which is the part of the "Dark web" where people buy and sell all sorts of things, and I will include references to entertaining stories I have found online about it.